11 Signs Your Broken Boiler Might Need Replacing

 Of course an annual increase due to inflation and raising market prices is nothing to be suspicious of.
 Trust us, you'll be able to tell when your bills have increased disproportionately through the year.
 A fast increase in energy consumption could be caused by an inefficient boiler.
 The older the boiler, the more it costs to run.
 You can check you boiler's efficiency rating on the ErP energy label; A-rated is the most efficient you can get, while G means less than 70% efficiency.

-Investing in a new boiler is a big financial and household decision, which requires extensive planning.
-According to a research commissioned by USwitch, nearly a fifth of consumers (17%) – the equivalent of over four million households – have experienced at least one boiler breakdown in the last 12 months.
+Investing in a new boiler is a big financial and household decision that requires extensive planning.
+According to a research commissioned by USwitch, nearly a fifth of consumers - the equivalent of over four million households - have experienced at least one broken boiler breakdown in the last 12 months.

-4% of those experiencing a breakdown – the equivalent of almost 185,000 households – faced a repair bill that exceeded £1,250 – the average price of a new boiler.
+4% of those experiencing a breakdown - the equivalent of almost 185,000 households - faced a repair bill that exceeded £1,250, which is the average price of a new boiler.